Headed by the Managing Director Ian Morris with his 35 years of experience, together with his valued team of knowledgeable staff we cover every field.

 Inventories and Valuations are undertaken throughout Cornwall for the purposes of Insurance, Probate and family division.
 Estimates can be given as to the cost of the Valuations.
 With respect to Probate Valuations when in conjunction with Solicitors we are happy to send the Solicitors our invoice to be paid on settlement of the Estate.

-If you wish to submit an item for auction, please telephone or email for an entry submission form.
+If you wish to submit an item for auction, please telephone or email for an appointment.

 Tel: 01208 871948/947